funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

 Quarkus will then validate this access_token with help of the `quarkus.oidc.jwks-path` you provided in the `application.properties` file.
 This REST-Endpoint will only return Success, if the JWT-Verify is successful.

-The REST-Endpoint will also make sure that the user has the "ADMIN" Role (RBAC).
+The REST-Endpoint will also make sure that the user must have the "ADMIN" Role (RBAC), and the clientId=1 (Master-Tenant), for access to be allowed.

 ## Third-Party Versions Balancing